Uganda - Data Protection Overview

-- the retention of data is required or authorised by law (e.g. the Anti Money Laundering Act, 2013 sets ten years as the duration for retention of records);
+- the retention of data is required or authorized by law (e.g. the Anti Money Laundering Act, 2013 sets 10 years as the duration for retention of records);

-- the retention is necessary for a lawful purpose related to function/ activity for which the data is collected or processed;
+- the retention is necessary for a lawful purpose related to the function/activity for which the data is collected or processed;

 - the retention is required by a contract between parties; or